alexmaramaldo/laravel-chatbot/README.md

 # Introduction

-The project was created on Laravel 7.4, using Mysql 5.7, and tested using Apache 2.4, has an integration with AMDOREN(https://www.amdoren.com/api), my token to be work fine, I got the payment license, and I have 10K requestsper month, but, if you have an account, you can use your `API KEY`, this project has main parts beside default from the Laravel, like:
+The project was created on Laravel 7.4, using Mysql 5.7, and tested using Apache 2.4 and Artisan Serve(custom server native from laravel), has an integration with AMDOREN(https://www.amdoren.com/api), my token to be work fine, I got the payment license, and I have 10K requestsper month, but, if you have an account, you can use your `API KEY`, this project has main parts beside default from the Laravel, like:

 -   App\Services